-On 22 May, Trade Ministers from the EU’s 28 Member States agreed to formally launch negotiations for a Free Trade Agreement (FTA) with the EU.
+On 22 May, Trade Ministers from the EU’s 28 Member States agreed to formally launch negotiations for a Free Trade Agreement (FTA).
 The negotiations will begin shortly in Wellington, and are expected to last two to three years.

 We look at the scope and significance of the negotiations.